BradyDouthit/cmdr/README.md

    You have used gti 5 times but it does not exist
    You have used sl 3 times but it does not exist
    ```
+4. **Include or Exclude Arguments**: Use the `--args` flag to include arguments.
+They are excluded by default.

 ## Usage